derektypist/pinterest-clone/README.md

 ## Technologies

-This project uses the technologies of Pug, CSS3, Bootstrap 5.1.3, Font Awesome 5.15.4, [Masonry.js](https://masonry.desandro.com)
+This project uses the technologies of Pug, CSS3, Bootstrap 5.1.3, Font Awesome 5.15.4, Validator, Mongoose, MongoDB and [Masonry.js](https://masonry.desandro.com)

 ## Credits

 ### Contents

 Did Searches on GitHub and Google about FCC Pinterest Clone.
+Found one by Teemu Seppala.
 Accessed 15 October 2021.

+### Media

+Images from Wallhaven.

 ### Acknowledgements